DevOps-Cert/linuxsystemadministration/README.md

 The first download will be at WAN speed; but, subsequent downloads should be much faster.
 More tweaks can be found at https://wiki.ubuntu.com/SquidDebProxy
 ### apt-mirror
 An alternative idea would be a local apt-mirror repository which will never slow you down in that all files will be local; but, it will take a significant amount of time and space to populate your repository.
-While the fastest automated solution from a loading of any package once mirror is populated; the space makes this a suspect method as mi take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).
+While the fastest automated solution from a loading of any package once mirror is populated; the space makes this a suspect method as mirror will take in the ballpark of 129.0 GB heavily depending on configuration (use deb-amd64 to not also download i386).
 ### apt-cacher-ng
 Another idea would be to use apt-cacher-ng which will be slow on the first download of a file; but, like squid will keep a copy around for all future usage.
 In contrast to apt-mirror, when clients are requesting for a package, apt-cacher checks if it has it cached, if yes – the package is served, if no – apt-cacher-ng fetches it from repositories, serves it to the client, and caches it [for other clients].
 The biggest concern about this approach is people report it isn't stable.
 Squid seems to be a better option.